 After 2005, we had a system of opening the boat out on March 15 and closing it up on November 15.
 We winterized it every November 15, which I would also recommend every boater do – in order to preserve and extend the life of the vessel.
-This gave us a boating season that lasted 8 months or two-thirds of the year.
+This gave us a boating season that lasted eight months or two-thirds of the year.
 Most importantly, we made life long friends at both our marina and the other marinas on the lakes.

 For a while, all was going well, until the owner of our marina passed away and left the business to his daughter who unfortunately had no interest in continuing the business.
 Eventually, all of our friends went to other marinas and my wife and I decided to sell the boat and start a new lifestyle.
 We hit upon the idea of going back to Brockville and buying a condo in the Tall Ships Landing that had recently opened.

-For years we enjoyed the condo life, however, every day I looked out our 9th floor windows and watched the St. Laurence River, wishing I could be back out there cruising and relaxing.
+For years we enjoyed the condo life, however, every day I looked out our ninth floor windows and watched the St. Laurence River, wishing I could be back out there cruising and relaxing.
 I realized we would have to buy a boat.

 Our Fourth Cabin Cruiser: “Seawon III” – 2018 to Current

 All through 2018, I studied the smaller cabin cruisers and eventually settled on a Limestone 24 cruiser.
 Ok, this is technically a “cuddy cabin” boat more than a cabin cruiser, but this boat would be big enough to handle the large waves that are often found in the area, yet small enough to trailer easily and simplify storage.
 That is a big concern for a lot of boat buyers when they are looking for the right cabin cruiser boat, i.e. how easy will she be to trailer?
 While I found a Limestone 24 in a harbor nearby, it was unfortunately not for sale.
+(See Limestone boats for sale on BoatTrader).
 I did however get a nice ride on it and was convinced it was the right cruiser for me.
 Then in December, I discovered the Rossiter 23 in a magazine and it looked even better than the Limestone.

 They call the Rossiter 23 a classic day boat.
-There were no used boats on the market that I could find – only new ones.
+There were no used boats on the market that I could find – only new boat models.
 Of course, the advantages of buying a new boat are that you get to pick your options!
 For example, I saw no need for headlights.
 They just get in other boaters’ eyes when you approach at night.
 What I did need was what I called a “Geezer Support”.
-They didn’t like that name for marketing purposes – they call it “Starboard Passenger Assist”.
+They didn’t like that name for marketing purposes – they call it “Starboard Passenger Assist.”
 Call it what you may, but it’s very valuable for people with any kind of balance problem trying to board the boat!
 Rossiter boats are made in Markdale, ON, near Owen Sound and Georgian Bay, so it’s an area I know well from Seawon I and II.